rabeshi/eaamo-website/content/cfpresearch/_index.md

 Submissions are double-blind: authors should take care to not include the names and affiliations of the authors in the paper, including when referring to previous work.
 Submitters should list all co-authors on the submitted work in EasyChair but not in the PDF of the submission.

-There will be an option to choose between archival (with published proceedings) or non-archival (no published proceedings).
+There will be an option to choose between archival (with published proceedings in the ACM Digital Library) or non-archival (no published proceedings).
 Authors may submit unpublished work, work under review, or work that has been published no earlier than January 2019.
 If the work is already published, please include a citation on EasyChair.

 We will only accept submissions in the English language.
-MD4SG and EEAMO are committed to building multilingual communities, and we anticipate allowing submissions in other languages at future events.
+MD4SG and EAAMO are committed to building multilingual communities, and we anticipate allowing submissions in other languages at future events.

 ## Reviewing